intel/intel-extension-for-pytorch/docs/tutorials/features/FSDP.md

 dist.init_process_group(backend='ccl')
 ```

-3. For FSDP with each process exclusively works on a single GPU, set the device ID as `local rank`.
+3. For FSDP with each process exclusively working on a single GPU, set the device ID as `local rank`.
 ```python
 torch.xpu.set_device("xpu:{}".format(rank))
 # or